Drug DWI vs Marijuana DWI in Dallas, Texas: What's Different and What's the Same?

 Not all Drug DWI cases in Dallas are the same.

-Some involve prescription medications.
-Others involve illegal drugs.
-A significant number involve marijuana (THC), which creates unique scientific and legal problems that do not exist in other Drug DWI cases.
+A significant number of DWI arrests involve marijuana (or THC), which creates unique scientific and legal problems that do not exist in other Drug DWI cases.

-Understanding the difference between a general Drug DWI and a Marijuana DWI is critical because, while the penalties are the same, the evidence and proof problems are not.
+Understanding the difference between a general Drug DWI and a Marijuana DWI is critical because, while the penalties are the same, the evidence and proof required to successfully challenge the charges are not.

 Related: First DWI in Dallas

-A Drug DWI in Dallas is a charge alleging that a driver lost the normal use of mental or physical faculties due to any substance other than alcohol, including:
+A Drug DWI (also called a DUID or drugged driving) is a charge alleging that a driver lost the normal use of mental or physical faculties due to any controlled substance other than alcohol, including:

 • Prescription medications